DETAILED ACTION

 Greyscale

-performing the autonomous driving during the (n+1)-th section comprises switching, by the automated platooning vehicle, from the autonomous driving to temporary platoon driving (Ucar, at least one para.
+performing the independent autonomous driving during the (n+1)-th section comprises switching, by the autonomous vehicle, from the independent autonomous driving to temporary platoon driving (Ucar, at least one para.
 0071; “The regional server 101 can further analyze the regional map data 480 to determine a short-term destination for the platoon 104 under the leadership of the new leader 102.
 The short-term destination may be a location beyond the situation area 610.
 In some circumstances, the final destination of the platoon 104 can be set as the short-term destination.
 After the new leader 102 has guided the platoon 104 past the situation area 610 and arrived at the short-term destination, the new leader 102 can exit the platoon.”) in response to an event situation occurring (Ucar, at least one para.
 0040; “The classifier module 350 generally includes instructions that function to control the processor 110 to determine a situation class for an environment the vehicle is traveling through.
 In one or more embodiments the situation class can be a pre-defined event, such as entering a type of zone or area (e.g., a construction zone or school zone), a pre-defined driving condition, such as driving on a highway in inclement weather, or a pre-defined action, such as leading a platoon through a U-turn maneuver.”).

-Regarding claim 8, Ucar teaches (Currently Amended) The method of claim 7, wherein performing the autonomous driving during the (n+1)-th section further comprises: transmitting, by the automated platooning vehicle, a request for subscriber leader vehicle information of at least one subscriber leader vehicle traveling around the traveling path to the server when the event situation occurs (Ucar, at least one para.
+Regarding claim 8, Ucar teaches (Currently Amended) The method of claim 7, wherein performing the independent autonomous driving during the (n+1)-th section further comprises: transmitting, by the autonomous vehicle, a request for subscriber leader vehicle information of at least one subscriber leader vehicle traveling around the traveling path to the server when the event situation occurs (Ucar, at least one para.
 0065-0067; “FIG. 6 shows an example scene 600 in which the disclosed embodiments may be applied.
 In the example scene 600, a vehicle platoon 104 is approaching a situation area 610 (e.g., a construction zone) that the current platoon leader 103 has no experience in leading a platoon through.
 The current platoon leader 103 sends a request for a new platoon leader to the regional server 101.
 The request can include the current location and current destination of the platoon, and information indicating the situation class that the platoon 104 is requesting aid in traversing.
 In response, the regional server 101 defines a region 605 based on the location of the platoon 104 and broadcasts a search query to vehicles in the region 605.
 The search query can include, for example, information indicating the situation class that the platoon 104 is seeking a leader for aid in traversing.
 Multiple vehicles (e.g., vehicle 620, vehicle 630 and vehicle 102) may respond affirmatively to the search query.
-Each of the vehicles 620, 630, 102 can be equipped and/or configured to track experience in handling various situation classes.”) .
+Each of the vehicles 620, 630, 102 can be equipped and/or configured to track experience in handling various situation classes.”).

-Regarding claim 9, Ucar teaches (Currently Amended) The method of claim 8, wherein performing the autonomous driving further comprises performing, by the automated platooning vehicle, the temporary platoon driving in association with a particular subscriber leader vehicle in response to receiving the subscriber leader vehicle information from the server (Ucar, at least one para.
+Regarding claim 9, Ucar teaches (Currently Amended) The method of claim 8, wherein performing the independent autonomous driving further comprises performing, by the autonomous vehicle, the temporary platoon driving in association with a particular subscriber leader vehicle in response to receiving the subscriber leader vehicle information from the server (Ucar, at least one para.
 0070; “The regional server 101 can analyze regional map data 480 to determine a pick-up location 640 for the platoon 104 and the new leader 102.
 The regional server 101 can coordinate a rendezvous between the platoon 104 and the new leader 102 and transmit instructions for integrating the new leader 102 into the platoon 104 as the platoon leader.”).

-Regarding claim 10, Ucar teaches (Currently Amended) The method of claim 9, wherein performing the autonomous driving during the (n+1)-th section further comprises autonomously driving again by the automated platooning vehicle out of association with the particular subscriber leader vehicle when the event situation is terminated (Ucar, at least one para.
+Regarding claim 10, Ucar teaches (Currently Amended) The method of claim 9, wherein performing the independent autonomous driving during the (n+1)-th section further comprises autonomously driving again by the autonomous vehicle out of association with the particular subscriber leader vehicle when the event situation is terminated (Ucar, at least one para.
 0071; “After the new leader 102 has guided the platoon 104 past the situation area 610 and arrived at the short-term destination, the new leader 102 can exit the platoon.”).

-Regarding claim 11, Ucar teaches (Currently Amended) The method of claim 9, wherein performing the autonomous driving during the (n+1)-th section further comprises selecting, by the automated platooning vehicle, the particular subscriber leader vehicle from among the at least one subscriber leader vehicle based on the subscriber leader vehicle information received from the server (Ucar, at least one para.
+Regarding claim 11, Ucar teaches (Currently Amended) The method of claim 9, wherein performing the independent autonomous driving during the (n+1)-th section further comprises selecting, by the autonomous vehicle, the particular subscriber leader vehicle from among the at least one subscriber leader vehicle based on the subscriber leader vehicle information received from the server (Ucar, at least one para.
 0069; “Based at least in part on the determined match scores, the regional server 101 can a select a vehicle (e.g., vehicle 102) as the new leader for the platoon 104.
 For example, the regional server 101 can determine that vehicle 102 has the best match score (e.g., best combination of experience level, profile rating, current route, and proximity to platoon 104) compared to vehicles 620 and 630.”).

-Regarding claim 13, Ucar teaches (Currently Amended) An automated platooning vehicle configured to communicatively connect to a server at a time while traveling a traveling path including an n-th section, an (n+1)- th section, and an (n+2)-th section, where n is integer (Ucar, at least one para.
-0001; “The subject matter described herein relates, in general, to a system and method for leading vehicle platoons, and, more particularly, to providing and maintaining a leadership-as-a-service system for vehicle platoons.”), the automated platooning vehicle comprising:
+Regarding claim 13, Ucar teaches (Currently Amended) An autonomous vehicle (Ucar, at least one para.
+0030; “As used herein, a “vehicle” is any form of powered transport.
+In one or more implementations, the vehicle 102 is a pod, an automobile, e.g., a hybrid/electric automobile, an autonomous/semi-autonomous automobile, a combination thereof, etc.”) configured to communicatively connect to a server at a time while traveling a traveling path including an n-th section, an (n+1)-th section, and an (n+2)-th section, where n is integer (Ucar, at least one para.
+0001; “The subject matter described herein relates, in general, to a system and method for leading vehicle platoons, and, more particularly, to providing and maintaining a leadership-as-a-service system for vehicle platoons.”), the autonomous vehicle comprising:

 a processor (Ucar, at least one para.
 0106; “a processor 110”); and